Translate

 Good.

 No one asked how he felt.
-Perhaps they believed emotions adjusted automatically, like uniforms altered by tailors who never asked whether the cloth had memories.
+Perhaps they believed emotions adjusted automatically, like uniforms altered by tailors who never asked whether the cloth remembered its previous shape.

-That night, Kamal lay awake listening to the house…sounds he had never noticed before.
-The ceiling fan’s uneven rhythm.
-A distant dog barking.
-The soft creak of a door as wind passed through.
+That night, Kamal lay awake listening to sounds he had never noticed before…the uneven rhythm of the ceiling fan, the distant bark of a dog, the soft creak of a door when the wind passed through.

 This house would remain.